CPPM Policy Chapter 21: Government Transfers

 8. Records of government transfer payments, and an appropriate management information system and monitoring strategy must be maintained by the responsible ministry to ensure the terms and stipulations for the government transfer payments are met.

 9. The performance review of a recipient must be carried out with independence and objectivity.
-An employee must not take part in a performance review if he/she is exposed to an actual, perceived or potential conflict of interest in relation to a performance review.
+An employee must not take part in a performance review if they are exposed to an actual, perceived or potential conflict of interest in relation to a performance review.

 21.3.6 Selecting a Service Provider of Shared Cost Arrangements